top of page

 VOLUNTEERING

-I volunteer for the Central American Waterbird Census, the International Shorebird Survey, the Fonseca Gulf Waterbird Census and I lead El Salvador's effort for the World Shorebird Day count that happened every year in September.
-As well as participating at the Suchitoto Christmas Bird Count.
-All these are important efforts for birds' conservation.
+I’ve contributed to the Central American Waterbird Census, the International Shorebird Survey, and the Fonseca Gulf Waterbird Census.
+I also take part of El Salvador’s participation in the annual World Shorebird Day count every September.

 PUBLICATIONS